Deepika Padukone Was Asked To Get A BOOB JOB Done To Be Picked Up By Bollywood Producers!

 "When depression goes undetected, it makes you suicidal.
 I think I've been fortunate to have had it detected early on in my life so it didn't get to that stage.
 But you can't separate them from one another; it's all in the same family."

-Did You Know Deepika Was A Big Time Prankster When She Was A Kid?
+Did You Know Deepika Was A Tomboy?

 "As my mother says, I was never on ground level, always jumping off tables.
 I was a tomboy," said Deepika, while speaking about her childhood.